 - Does the doctor work as part of a larger cancer treatment center?

-- Does the doctor participate in clinical trials?
+- Does the doctor participate in clinical trials or can they refer you to clinical trials?

 If you have health insurance, you should also ask if the doctor accepts your plan.